-The first year will focus on two subject areas.
+You will focus on two subject areas:

-- Classical to modern – a historical and critical survey of the dominant forms of theatre practice in Europe before 1900.
+- Classical to modern: a historical and critical survey of the dominant forms of theatre practice in Europe before 1900.

-- Modernism to postdramatic – an introduction to European and American practitioners whose radical approaches to acting, directing, scenography and dramaturgy have reoriented performance and redefined our understanding of the theatrical event.
+- Modernism to postdramatic: an introduction to European and American practitioners whose radical approaches to acting, directing, scenography and dramaturgy have reoriented performance and redefined our understanding of the theatrical event

-You will also study two other subjects in year 2 : see Degrees in Arts, Science and Social Sciences.
+You will also study other subjects in years 1 and 2 : see Degrees in Arts, Life Sciences, Science and Social Sciences.

 Years 3 and 4

 A number of opportunities exist for you to spend one of your undergraduate years, or part of a year, studying abroad.
 Our students have chosen to study at a range of universities in North America, Australia and Europe.
 We have particularly close connections with the University of New South Wales in Sydney, Queen’s University, Kingston, Ontario, Canada, the University of California, and Berlin’s Free University.
+See Study abroad.

 Academic entry requirements

-for entry in 2014
+for entry in 2017

-Higher applicants to Arts MA degrees must attain, or have attained, grades A/B or B/A at Higher in English Higher AND another humanities/language Higher subject at their first sitting to have their application considered.
-The accepted humanities/languages Higher subjects are listed below.
+Higher applicants to Arts MA degrees must attain, or have attained, grades A/B or B/A at Higher in English Higher and another humanities/language/social science Higher subject at their first sitting to have their application considered.
+The accepted humanities/languages/social science Higher subjects are listed below:

 - Business Management